Dipsingh/dipsingh.github.io/_posts/2024-08-07-Network-Traffic-Spectrum.md

 {: .center}
 ![Heavy Tail Distribution](/images/post29/fig1.png "Heavy Tail Distribution")

-We can see the occasional large spike in the time-series plot and it statistical properties in the other graphs.

 ## Service Time Distribution

-This refers to the statistical distribution of packet sizes or the time required to process/transmit packets.
+This generally refers to the statistical distribution of packet sizes or the time required to process/transmit packets.
 Common Models are
 Exponential, deterministic, and more general phase-type distributions.
 The choice of service time distribution significantly affects queuing behavior and network performance.
-Service times often exhibit multi-modal distributions due to different packet size classes (e.g., ACKs, MTU-sized packets).
+Service times often exhibit multi-modal distributions due to different packet size classes

-The service time distribution impacts the queueing behavior i.e. how packets accumulate in network queues.
+(e.g., ACKs, MTU-sized packets).The service time distribution impacts the queueing behavior i.e. how packets accumulate in network queues.

 Below plot shows an example of Exponential distribution.
 In the time series plot we can see there are many small values with occasional large spikes.
 The histogram shows peal near zero and a long, gradually decreasing tail to the right.